What to Do Algarve District (2026): The Complete Guide

 • Morning: Drive West to Sagres (30 min from Lagos).
 Visit the Sagres Fortress and feel the power of the Atlantic wind.

-• Afternoon: Relax at Praia del Beliche or watch the surfers at Praia do Tonel.
+• Afternoon: Relax at Praia do Beliche or watch the surfers at Praia do Tonel.

 • Highlight: Cabo de São Vicente at Sunset.
 Join the ritual of watching the sun disappear from Europe’s southwesternmost lighthouse.